Ayushman-Misraa/Hidden-Information/README.md

 # Hidden-Information
-# **ABOUT**

-Hidden Information is a chrome extension that analyze WebPage DOM to detect deceptive designs (Dark Pattern).
-Specifically this extension can detect Bait and Switch.
+## ABOUT

+**Hidden Information** is a Chrome extension designed to analyze webpage Document Object Model (DOM) elements for the presence of deceptive designs known as Dark Patterns.
+This extension helps users identify manipulative tactics that can mislead them into making unintended choices or purchases.

 ## WHAT ARE DARK PATTERNS?

-Dark patterns are design tricks used to influence the way users interact with software.
-While some dark patterns are harmless, like emphasizing signup buttons with color, others can be more malicious in problematic.
-In the context of online stores, dark patterns can be used to nudge buyers into buying items they might not need.
+Dark patterns are deceptive design strategies used to manipulate user behavior and influence how they interact with software.
+While some dark patterns may be innocuous—such as highlighting sign-up buttons to draw attention—others can be significantly more problematic.
+In online shopping contexts, dark patterns can push users toward purchasing items they don’t need or want, ultimately leading to a frustrating user experience.

+## FEATURES

+- Analyzes webpage DOM for potential dark patterns.
+- Provides insights to help users navigate online environments more safely.

 ## INSTALLATION: